Harrisburg school to lose access to its free breakfast and lunch programs

 "It's amazing how access to free breakfast and lunch has changed the dynamics of the school," said Ellen Hartman, Head of School, St. Stephen's Episcopal School.
 "Students were just able to succeed at a higher rate because they are attentive and really because their bellies are full and their basic needs are being met."

 The school began offering the free program through a partnership with the Central PA Food Bank about three years ago.
-But now, due to change in federal regulations on January 31st, the school will loose its funding for its free breakfast and lunch programs.
+But now, due to change in federal regulations on January 31st, the school will lose its funding for its free breakfast and lunch programs.

 Hartman is now scrambling to come up with a solution so her kids won't go hungry.